Forms 1095 A/B/C to prove insurance coverage (required for all on return)

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

-The Affordable Care Act of 2010 (Obamacare) is still the biggest tax law change in over 20 years.
+The Affordable Care Act of 2010 (Obamacare) is still one of the biggest tax law changes made.

 Federal law states that every individual listed on a tax return must have insurance.
 There are some exceptions but most individuals must have coverage.
 You will receive Forms 1095 A/B/C from the State of Illinois, your employer or the marketplace.
 If you are required to have coverage and do not have the Forms 1095, then you will be subject to a significant penalty.
 (Sorry, not my rule!)